k9mail/k9mail.app/_documentation/settings/account.md

 ### Server search limit
 Here you can specify how many search results are downloaded.

 K-9 Mail will only download the headers of found messages.
-The message contents are only downloaded after the messasge is opened for viewing.
+The message contents are only downloaded after the message is opened for viewing.

 Available options are: 10, 25, 50, 100, 250, 500, 1000, All.